ezpaarse-project/ezpaarse/doc/development/platforms.md

 * **docurl**: the URL of the documentation on the analogist website (must end by /).
 * **domains**: an array of domains that the parser can handle.
 * **pkb-domains**: if the platform has a PKB and if domains are present, this field is the column that contains them,
-* **recognize**: a table matching each type of consultation (true) to the parser recognition capabilities.

-The manifest.json file is used to dynamically display the [characteristics of all parsers](http://analogist.couperin.org/platforms/start#capacites-des-parseurs).

 ## Vendors' PKBs management principles